Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

 Finally, an example of the eigenvalues and entries of $\Psi$ for ERK3+U3 with $m = 8$ is shown in Figure~\ref{fig:LSQ_Psi_example}.
 In this example, the eigenvalues of $\Phi^8$ are clearly very well approximated by the eigenvalues of $\Psi$ when they are of order one (in magnitude), and not so well approximated when they are smaller.
 Given this behavior, it is unsurprising that the solver converges quickly, and that the associated error bounds are small (bottom right panel of Figure~\ref{fig:LSQ_Psi_example}).
 The entries of the least squares $\Psi$ (upper right panel of Figure~\ref{fig:LSQ_Psi_example}) are clearly correlated with those of the ideal operator.

-\begin{remark}[Similarity of $\Psi$ and semi-Lagrangian discretizations] While the construction of the coarse-grid operators here is based on optimization problem \eqref{eq:LSQ_1D_problem}, for the sake of developing more practical approaches, it would be pleasing if they were related to a consistent discretization of the underlying PDE.
-Their non-local stencil structure prohibits a relationship with a standard type of discretization (e.g., an ERK+U scheme), but is consistent with the form of explicit semi-Lagrangian discretizations, which are based on tracking information along characteristics.
-However, since the stencil of $\Psi$ has to be increased with the coarsening factor to get a scalable solver (see Figure~\ref{fig:sparsity_pattern}), $\Psi$ clearly does not just represent a specific semi-Lagrangian discretization of the PDE on coarsened grids.
-This is consistent with Schmitt et al.,\cite{Schmitt_etal_2018} where fast convergence was not obtained for a hyperbolic problem using a semi-Lagrangian coarse-grid operator.
+\begin{remark}[Relation between $\Psi$ and semi-Lagrangian discretizations] It is clear that the optimized coarse operators $\Psi$ with $\Phi^m$-based sparsity have a non-local stencil structure that has a very different support than standard Eulerian discretizations like the ERK+U schemes.
+However, the stencil support of these coarse operators $\Psi$ is similar to the stencil support of semi-Lagrangian schemes, since it tracks the characteristic curves of the PDE.
+This begs the question whether the optimized operators $\Psi$ we obtain with $\Phi^m$-based sparsity imposed may be close to semi-Lagrangian discretizations.
+It would indeed be useful for the sake of developing more practical approaches if our optimized operators $\Psi$ could be replaced by semi-Lagrangian discretizations, without substantially degrading the convergence speed.
+However, since the stencil of $\Psi$ has to be increased with coarsening factor $m$ to get a scalable solver (see Figure~\ref{fig:sparsity_pattern}), $\Psi$ clearly does not just represent a particular semi-Lagrangian discretization of the PDE on coarse grids.
+This suggests that using standard semi-Lagrangian coarse operators may by itself not be sufficient to obtain scalable solvers, which is consistent with the findings in Schmitt et al.,\cite{Schmitt_etal_2018} where fast convergence was not obtained for a hyperbolic problem using a semi-Lagrangian coarse-grid operator.
 Nonetheless, exploring semi-Lagrangian coarse-grid operators presents a promising area for future research. \end{remark}